ryanfb/backpack-export-xslt/README.md

 ----

 * Output messages/comments against list items & notes in the HTML
-* Paginate HTML by original Backpack page with searchable bootstrap-select and fragment URLs
 * Add XSL params for output of a single page by ID/title (for archiving and sharing)